 2. Prada — Use the Luxury Strategy

 Studies have shown that when information gaps exist, readers experience a sense of suspense, which makes them want more information.

 Some of the best Instagram Stories examples, like Prada’s, inspire action by not giving the user all the information.
 Put more plainly: questions make people curious; curiosity leads people to click.

 Instagram Stories’ disappearing nature is great for this; viewers won’t be able to bookmark your offerings for future scrutiny or reference unless they follow your CTA.

-Pro Tip: If you’re aiming to target a more elite audience, don’t always give your customers what they expect.
+- Pro Tip: To keep audiences engaged in your Stories, don’t always give your customers what they expect.